 At the beginning of his ‘Yoga Sutras’, Patanjali gives the following definition: ‘Yoga is the restraint of mind fluctuations’.
 Here ‘mind’ is understood as the totality of such processes as observation, reasoning, evaluation, and memorisation.
 It operates in terms of a person’s individual characteristics: feelings, emotions, desires, memory, and intelligence.
 It turns out that, in fact, Yoga is the ability to sort things out in one’s head rather than the ability to perform intricate poses.
-Let’s try understand why this is so important and how to curb these ‘mind fluctuations’.
+Let’s try to understand why this is so important and how to curb these ‘mind fluctuations’.

-Usually during a class, we are completely preoccupied with asanas: we are listening to the instructor and our body, trying to do everything right.
+Usually during a class, we are completely preoccupied with asanas; we are listening to the instructor and our body, trying to do everything right.
 Our bodily limitations prevent us from being distracted.
 We are concentrating on the process.
-But the lesson comes to its end, we all lay down together in Savasana, and our heated brain starts to work.
-After all, we definitely need to do something when we are not sleeping, don’t we? 🙂 The mind realises its his turn while the head is overwhelmed with various thoughts: ‘what to cook’, ‘how to arrange travel’, and ‘whom to call’.
+But the lesson comes to its end, when we all lay down together in Savasana, and our heated brain starts to work.
+After all, we definitely need to do something when we are not sleeping, don’t we?
+The mind realises it’s his turn while the head is overwhelmed with various thoughts: ‘what to cook’, ‘how to arrange travel’, and ‘whom to call’.
 Usual internal dialogue is switched on.
 Daily thoughts can be replaced by dreams and memories, but then you receive a chaotic influx of regrets, fears, doubts, and so on.

 Savasana (Corpse Pose) is one of the most important and most difficult Yoga postures.
 It is the most important due to the body’s relaxation and the calming of the mind.
 It is also the most complicated because it must be done consciously.
-We are also relax during sleep (although opinions on this question differ), but there is no awareness.
-Therefore, never neglect the Savasana, and do make time to do it.
+We are also relaxed during sleep (although opinions on this question differ), but there is no awareness.
+Therefore, never neglect the Savasana, and do make time for it.
 Nowadays, many Yoga teachers leave a maximum of 5 minutes for Savasana, but that is not enough, especially for a beginner.
 This time will last only for the first physical phase when you lay there, relaxing your body, aligning your breath and heart rate.
 But calming the mind takes as much time and preferably even longer.
 In a sense, this is meditation, and Savasana should last at least 10-15 minutes.

 - After achieving full physical relaxation, direct your attention inward, focus on your breath and on your body sensations.